ml-jku/cloob/index.md

 **Results.** Zero-shot results for models trained on CC with ResNet-50 vision encoders for two different checkpoints.
-Results are given as mean accuracy over 5 runs.
+Results show the mean accuracy over 5 runs.
 Statistically significant results are shown in bold.
 CLIP and CLOOB were trained for 31 epochs while CLIP* and CLOOB* were trained for 128 epochs.
 **In the majority of tasks CLOOB significantly outperforms CLIP**.